 What are you reading now?

-I just finished reading Natalie Diaz’s Post-Colonial Love Poem.
+I finished reading Natalie Diaz’s Post-Colonial Love Poem.
 It’s absolutely beautiful.
 One of the things that excites me about poetry and writing poetry is that over the last 10 years queer and trans writers of colour have really taken the stage front and centre.
-I think once writers like Ocean Voung came into the scene, we realised that there’s so much beautiful poetry that needs to be expanded upon and read.
+Once writers like Ocean Voung came into the scene, we realised that there’s so much beautiful poetry that needs to be expanded upon and read.

-Diaz is a First Nations poet from from the United States and has this incredibly beautiful way of expressing not only the grief of existing as someone in the United States, but also celebrating the culture that she brings and the traditional beliefs and components of that culture.
-It’s an absolutely beautiful collection that I learned a lot about, including a writer’s perspective on how to express some of those emotions more coherently and how to construct a robust collection.
+Diaz is a First Nations poet from from the United States and has this incredibly beautiful way of expressing not only the grief of existing as someone in the United States, but also celebrating the culture she brings and the traditional beliefs and components of that culture.
+It’s an absolutely beautiful collection.
+I learned a lot reading it, including a writer’s perspective on how to express some of those emotions more coherently and how to construct a robust collection.
 I very strongly recommend it.